 - Conduct reviews that are policy-relevant at the national level and could be relevant to the needs of other countries in the region; and

 - Disseminate the reviews and related products to potential users, particularly decision-makers, and to promote their uptake and use.

 Our rapid evidence synthesis service for public health policy makers, practitioners, and civil society

+Policy developers and health managers are often required to develop policy and practice guidelines under tight deadlines, and without consideration for evidence.
 Most rapid reviews are generated in and for high-income settings.
 Our service aims to address the gap for such a service in lower and middle-income countries.
-We provide rapidly produced, high-quality, synthesised evidence to ensure that policy decisions are informed by best-available evidence.
-Policy makers, practitioners, and civil society are invited to send us requests for synthesised evidence on health systems issues that focus on:
+We provide rapidly produced, high-quality, synthesised evidence to ensure that best-available evidence informs policy decisions.
+Policy makers, practitioners, and civil society are invited to send us requests for synthesised evidence on health systems issues.

 The products we offer